Local Goat Farm’s Commitment to Sustainable Practices Achieves Green Certification

-Rewards employees for new re-use and recycle ideas that keep everyone on the alert for new ways to protect our environment, such as changing and reducing the amount of plastic in each yogurt cup and lid by about half, switching to foil lids rather than plastic and upgrading to more energy efficient, motion sensor lighting at the creamery
+Rewards employees for new re-use and recycle ideas.
+All that keep everyone on the alert for new ways to protect our environment.
+I mean such as changing and reducing the amount of plastic in each yogurt cup and lid by about half.
+Also switching to foil lids rather than plastic.
+Finally upgrading to more energy efficient, motion sensor lighting at the creamery

-Recycles extensively at both the farm and creamery, using only recycled paper and biodegradable serving cups and utensils at sampling events
+There’s also recycling extensively at both the farm and creamery.
+Using only recycled paper and biodegradable serving cups.
+As well as utensils at sampling events.

 Reclaims water to clean areas where it is acceptable

-Composts manure and straw/hay stems from smaller barns that is used for the farm’s organic vegetable gardens, olive grove and apple orchard; uses manure and straw/hay stems as mulch around fruit trees and in the ground to provide nutrients for the trees
+Composts manure and straw/hay stems from smaller barns.
+All that are used for the farm’s organic vegetable gardens.
+As well as the olive grove and apple orchard.
+It uses manure and straw/hay stems as mulch.
+Surrounding the fruit trees and in the ground.
+All providing nutrients for the trees.

-Uses only organic fruits in both its Redwood Hill Farm goat milk yogurts as well as in sister brand Green Valley Organics Lactose Free yogurts and kefirs, which the company introduced in 2010.
+Uses only organic fruits in both its Redwood Hill Farm goat milk yogurts as well as in sister brand Green Valley Organics Lactose Free yogurts and kefirs.
+All which the company introduced in 2010.